MA 351: Elementary Linear Algebra

 take attendance.
 The quizzes are used to check your basic understanding

-and provide opportunity for you to mingle with your classmates and
+and provide an opportunity for you to mingle with your classmates and

 myself.
 It is open book, open note and open discussion, hopefully a